ydahal1/ydahal1/jokes.md

-1) Why do programmers always mix up Christmas and Halloween?

-Because Oct 31 == Dec 25!

-2) Why was the computer cold?

-Because it left its Windows open!

-3) Why don't programmers like nature?

-It has too many bugs!
+1. Why did the programmer get thrown out of school?
+Because he was hacking the "principal" directory!

-4) Why did the hacker go broke?

-Because he lost all his Bitcoins in a phishing scam!
+2. Why did the software engineer go broke?
+Because he lost his domain in a bet!

+3. Why did the cybersecurity expert bring a ladder to the office?
+Because he wanted to reach the "cloud"!

+4. Why did the software developer go broke?
+Because he kept spending all his money on "Java"!

 [
-Wed Jan 10 01:12:32 UTC 2024
+Thu Jan 11 01:12:33 UTC 2024
  ]